 Its deliciousness ate right through the sun-cap reaching the tourists' taste buds, releasing all the unforgettable flavors of ambrosia.
 The tourist cried out in his foreign language, truly enraptured by my scrumptious creation.

-My life's mission was concluded!
+My life's mission is finally concluded!

 The Masked Consumer... unmasked.

 I let go of my hardware.
-The unparalleled, magnetic beauty of the infinite fractal recursion curve drew me in and I was lost amidst its chaotic, yet iterating splendor.
+The unparalleled, magnetic beauty of the infinite fractal recursion curve drew me in and I was forever lost amidst its chaotic, yet iterating splendor.